Buddhist Therapy, Life Coaching, Dharma Training

 How the fundamentals of Buddhist Right Speech can help you give skilful advice and feedback that gets heard.

-How to use Buddhist Right Speech
+How to use Right Speech to Give Constructive Feedback

 In this teaching, I share how Buddhists can use the teachings of Buddhist Right Speech and Mindfulness to offer unsolicited advice to others, skilfully and kindly, and in ways that promote harmony, mutual respect, and appreciation from and for the people whom we have around us.